-For the last decade, Kakaako has been burgeoning with real estate development and has quickly become the mecca of Oahu new homes.
+The neighborhood is burgeoning with real estate development and has quickly become the mecca of Oahu new homes.
 With as many as 20 new Kakaako condos either completed, under construction, or in the planning stages, the skyline you saw 5 years ago is unrecognizable today.
 The draw of the neighborhood is underpinned by its premier "ocean-urban" location between Waikiki and Downtown Honolulu on it's east and west borders, but fronted by Oahu's ultimate playground in paradise; Ala Moana Beach Park.

-Ward Village is the acting "tip of the spear" of the neighborhood and was named Best Master Planned Community in 2017 by Architectural Digest.
+Referenced in blue in the map above, is the acting "tip of the spear" of the neighborhood and was named Best Master Planned Community in 2017 by Architectural Digest.
 The condos in Ward Village were planned to offer unmatched walkable convenience and alternate methods of commute.
 The vision continues to materialize through thoughtfully designed condo towers anchored by exciting dining and retail, as well as wide sidewalks and green spaces throughout the neighborhood that beg residents to leave the car at home and enjoy the Kaka'ako lifestyle by bike or foot.

-In 2013, developer Howard Hughes Corp kicked off what's shaping up to be at least a 15 year development boom of the Ward Village -- a 60-acre master plan with as many as 16 new condos in Kakaako.
+In 2013, developer Howard Hughes Corp kicked off what's shaping up to be at least a 15 year development the Ward Village Master Plan -- a 60-acre master plan with as many as 16 new condos in Kakaako.
 The first release, Waiea; is a front row, ultra luxury condo building with incredible Diamond Head and unobstructed ocean views.
 Waiea was the developer's flagship building, the first of 10 later released condo projects in Howard Hughes' globally acclaimed 60-acre Ward Village Master Plan.

 Fast forward to Ward Village in 2022 and you'll find a thriving new Honolulu that buzzes with locals and visitors alike.
 Many park at South Shore Market and thread the wide sidewalked lined streets and green spaces to enjoy dozens of new dining and retail opportunities anchoring as many as 8 beautifully designed condos either completed or under construction.